-In addition, there can be medical issues at play for a child with obesity problems, particularly if no one else in your family is struggling with weight issues and everyone has a similar diet.
+In addition, there can be medical issues at play when it comes to childhood obesity, particularly if no one else in your family is struggling with weight issues and you all have a similar diet.
 Your first stop should be your trusted pediatrician to rule out or address concerns such as metabolic or thyroid issues that may be contributing to weight issues.

 Keep The End In Mind